ShailjaB7901/Stock-price-prediction-/README.md

 # Stock-price-prediction-
-I have used time series analysis to predict HDFC bank stock prices
+I have used time series analysis (ARIMA Modelling) to predict HDFC bank stock prices.